hande-qmc/hande/documentation/manual/input/calcs/old_input.rst

     Write the determinants in any used semi-stochastic deterministic space to a file.
 This is done for each deterministic space used, to a separate file each time.

+    The filename will have the form SEMI.STOCH.x.H5, where x is the file id.
+    By default, HANDE will search for the lowest unused id (>= 0).
+However, an id can be specified using the **write** option.
 **ascii_format_out**
     The default format for restart files is binary, as for the most part the files are meant purely for reading by Hubbard, and having the file in human-readable